mk-fg/python-libraptorq/README.rst

   encoding symbols such that knowledge of any k or more encoding symbols allows the message to be recovered with some non-zero probability.

-  Raptor ("RApid TORnado") codes are the first known class of fountain codes with linear time encoding and decoding.
+  Raptor ("RAPid TORnado") codes are the first known class of fountain codes with linear time encoding and decoding.

 And RFC6330_: